2004 United States House of Representatives elections in Texas: Predictions

+Results

 District 19

 A week after winning re-election in 2002, incumbent Republican Larry Combest announced that he would resign on May 31, 2003.
 This prompted a special election to be held, which fellow Republican Randy Neugebauer won in a runoff.
 He ran for re-election.
 Democratic representative Charles Stenholm was redistricted from the neighboring 17th District and also ran for re-election here.